 Landlord's Obligation After You Request the Return of Your Security Deposit

-Landlord must return your security deposit within 30 days of the date of your letter or send you a written explanation as to why all or part of the deposit is not being returned.
-In his/her written explanation, the landlord can refuse to return your security deposit, or reduce the amount he returns, because of damages you caused to the property, your failure to follow the lease or because you failed to pay rent.
+The Landlord must return your security deposit within 30 days of the date of your letter or send you a written explanation as to why all or part of the deposit is not being returned.
+In his written explanation, the landlord can refuse to return your security deposit, or he can reduce the amount that he returns, because of damages you caused to the property or because of your failure to either pay the rent or otherwise follow the lease.

 What Happens if the Landlord Does NOT Respond to Your Written Request Within 30 Days?

-- If the landlord then sues you for damages to the property: The law says the Magisterial District Judge must dismiss the landlord's suit.
+- If the landlord then sues you for damages to the property: The Magisterial District Judge must dismiss the landlord’s suit.

 What Happens if the Landlord Does Send You a Letter Within 30 Days or You Did Not Send a Letter Requesting Return of Your Security Deposit?